Guest Post by Ben Mizes

 While you may think white is just white, there are endless shades — pure white, off white, simply white, and white with cool or warm tones.
 Especially if you have other features in your home you’re not looking to replace, but would like to neutralize (a wood banister or eccentric tile) white is the way to go.

 A word of caution: While you may be tempted to give your kitchen a fresh feeling by painting it white, it can be hard to keep this high-traffic area of your home clean.
 You may be better served choosing a gray-blue for your kitchen.
 You’ll still have the brightness, without having the headache of trying to keep the walls pristine.
 Same goes for bathrooms.
+Consider using an eggshell finish on your paint in these places that are often used and in need of constant cleaning.

 Gray brings an air of elegance and sophistication to any space.
 Since gray matches any accent color, it can be a great complement to louder pops of color in decorations or furniture fabrics.
 Interior designers rely on gray because of its versatility and timelessness, especially in well-used and often-seen areas like living or dining rooms.